Superhydrophobic coating: Materials used

 The silica-based coatings are perhaps the most cost effective to use.
 They are gel-based and can be easily applied either by dipping the object into the gel or via aerosol spray.
 In contrast, the oxide polystyrene composites are more durable than the gel-based coatings, however the process of applying the coating is much more involved and costly.
 Carbon nano-tubes are also expensive and difficult to produce with current technology.
 Thus, the silica-based gels remain the most economically viable option at present.

-As well, surfaces can be made hydrophobic without the use of coating through the altering of their surface microscopic contours.
+Surfaces may also be made hydrophobic without the use of coating through altering their surface microscopic contours.
 The basis of hydrophobicity is the creation of recessed areas on a surface whose wetting expends more energy than bridging the recesses expends.
 This relies on delicate micro- and nanoscale structures for their water repellence, and is accomplished using microstructures (or hairs) similar to that of a lily pad coated with some hydrophobic material, which greatly increases contact angle and makes water roll off.
 This so-called Wenzel-effect surface or lotus effect surface has less contact area by an amount proportional to the recessed area, giving it a high contact angle.
-The recessed surface has a proportionately diminished attraction foreign liquids or solids and permanently stays cleaner.
+The recessed surface has a proportionately diminished attraction to foreign liquids or solids and permanently stays cleaner.
 These microstructures however, are easily damaged by abrasion or cleaning: with some friction, a lotus leaf will no longer be superhydrophobic.
 Unlike a lotus leaf which can heal and grow new hairs, an inert coating will not regenerate.